YuTian8328/alfred/APPTAINER_USAGE.md

 # Adaptation for Triton environment

 ## Preparation:
-- Modify requirements to use new versions of torch and ai2thor.
 - Modify the test script `script/check_thor.py`
 - Create an Apptainer`.def` file (equivalent to Dockerfile in the Docker context) to define the environment, which will be used to generate a .sif container file.